Publications

 IEEE Transactions on Nuclear Science

 The radiation response of TaOx-based RRAM devices fabricated in academic (Set A) and industrial (Set B) settings was compared.
 Ionization damage from a 60Co gamma source did not cause any changes in device resistance for either device type, up to 45 Mrad(Si).
 Displacement damage from a heavy ion beam caused the Set B in the high resistance state to decrease in resistance at 1 x 1021 oxygen displacements per cm3; meanwhile, the Set A devices did not exhibit any decrease in resistance due to displacement damage.
-Both types of devices demonstrated an increase in resistance around 3 x 1022 oxygen displacements per cm3, possibly due to damage at the oxide/metal interfaces.
+Both types of devices exhibited an increase in resistance around 3 x 1022 oxygen displacements per cm3, possibly due to damage at the oxide/metal interfaces.
 These extremely high levels of damage represent near-total atomic disruption, and if this level of damage were ever reached, other circuit elements would likely fail before the RRAM devices in this study.
-Generally, both sets of devices were much more resistant to radiation effects than other devices reported in the literature.
+Overall, both sets of devices were much more resistant to radiation effects than other devices reported in the literature.
 Displacement damage effects were only observed in the Set A devices once the displacement-induced oxygen vacancies surpassed the intrinsic vacancy concentration in the devices, suggesting that high oxygen vacancy concentration played a role in the devices’ high tolerance to displacement damage.

 More Details